solo-io/workshops/gloo-edge/gloo-edge/README.md

 /opt/google/chrome/chrome $(glooctl proxy url)/not-secured/get
 ```

-It should return the a json object with details regarding your own request.
+It should return a json object with details regarding your own request.
 Something similar to:

 ```
 {